 This in turn leads to what I call Big Knowledge – the aggregate knowledge of communities and second-order insights that can be derived from discourse analysis (i.e. “who says what and why”), along with the use of knowledge developed by human communities to strengthen machine capabilities in knowledge development.
-Another direction is the development of multi-dimensional, real-time graphical representations of knowledge, insights, patterns, biases and blind spots of crowd-based discourse.
+Another direction is the development of multi-dimensional, real-time graphical representations of knowledge, insights, patterns, biases, and blind spots of crowd-based discourse.

 We already see scores of examples:

 Figure Eight (formerly CrowdFlower) enables organizations to perform various tasks through a combination of machine learning and human judgment.
 It allows the machine to perfect its work by monitoring human behavior, using human inputs, and learning from them.
-The Artificial Intelligence for Disaster Response (AIDR) combines crowdsourcing with machine learning in real time, to address disasters.
-WireWax offers an interface which combines artificial intelligence and crowdsourcing to identify patterns in images and videos.
-The purpose of the human input (i.e. the use of the crowd) is to help the machines to learn to process images and videos more accurately, based on learning human behavioral patterns.
+The Artificial Intelligence for Disaster Response (AIDR) combines crowdsourcing with machine learning in real-time, to address disasters.
+WireWax offers an interface that combines artificial intelligence and crowdsourcing to identify patterns in images and videos.
+The purpose of the human input (i.e. the use of the crowd) is to help the machines learn to process images and videos more accurately, based on learning human behavioral patterns.

 Debategraph provides a cloud-based service that helps knowledge communities present graphical or textual arguments, raise questions, provide information, and assess the level of analysis of community members using artificial intelligence tools and automatic visualization of big data.

 Unanimous AI has launched new software designed to generate forecasts (in fact, insights) through crowdsourcing.
-The system on which the software is based is called “Swarm Intelligence” and is distinguished from traditional crowdsourcing in that it synchronizes the crowd’s insights and analyzes the interactions between them in real time.
-According to the company’s CEO, it is possible to make group decisions on the basis of the “competition” between the participants at any time, in real time, using machine learning to help the community members to learn about the positions of their colleagues and quickly refine their insights (and forecasts).
+The system on which the software is based is called “Swarm Intelligence” and is distinguished from traditional crowdsourcing in that it synchronizes the crowd’s insights and analyzes the interactions between them in real-time.
+According to the company’s CEO, it is possible to make group decisions on the basis of the “competition” between the participants at any time, in real-time, using machine learning to help the community members to learn about the positions of their colleagues and quickly refine their insights (and forecasts).

 IARPA recently launched a project titled “The Hybrid Forecasting Competition (HFC)”, whose goal is to examine whether human-machine interfaces can improve the forecasting of geopolitical events.
-IARPA encourages the public to register for the program and participate in the forecasts, while providing them with an online interface that includes a variety of technological applications.
+IARPA encourages the public to register for the program and participate in the forecasts while providing them with an online interface that includes a variety of technological applications.